50 Best Places to Live in the United States

 Manchester, New Hampshire

 Need more space?
 You’ll have plenty in Jacksonville, which happens to be the largest city in the United States at a whopping 840 square miles.
 And the majority of that is pretty parks filled with lush greenery and gardens, as the Florida city is home to the country’s biggest urban park system—111,000 acres!
-They make for the perfect place for al fresco dining, just like these best picnic spots in every state.
+They make for the perfect place for al fresco dining.

 You won’t need help getting your 10,000 steps per day if you live in Lansing.
 The city prides itself on its walkability, with miles of bike and foot trails winding through the downtown area.
 The most popular is the boardwalk that runs along the river and connects Michigan State University to the rest of the city, which benefits from the Big 10 school’s ample resources and amenities.